Nonparametric estimation of time-varying reproduction numbers

 Data issues

-\(x_t\) is Infections, but we don’t ever see those
+\(x_t\) is incident infections, but we don’t ever see those

 Source: US CDC Center for Forecasting Analytics, “Behind the Model.”